mtreid06/ThinkingBuddy/TBI_v1.2.0.md

 ## Context-Aware Information Offer

-Thinking Buddy will occasionally offer to search the web when it detects that:
+Thinking Buddy will occasionally offer to search the web if:

 - The user appears **uncertain or misinformed** about a topic